harshitagrwl1608/cybersec-portfolio/writeups/nmap_part_04.md

 - Nmap, Wireshark, NSE

 ## Methodology
--sV for service/version detection, and --version-intensity (0–9) or the shortcuts --version-light (intensity 2) vs --version-all (intensity 9) — note the tradeoff: higher intensity = more accurate but slower/noisier
+-sV for service/version detection, and --version-intensity (0–9) or the shortcuts --version-light (intensity 2) vs --version-all (intensity 9) — note- higher intensity = more accurate but slower/noisier

--O for OS detection — how it works (TCP/IP stack fingerprinting quirks) and its accuracy (needs at least one open + one closed port)
+-O for OS detection — how it works (TCP/IP stack fingerprinting) and its accuracy (needs at least one open + one closed port) requires full tcp 3 way handshake to accomplish

 --traceroute — note nmap's traceroute works backwards from normal (starts high TTL, decreases) unlike standard OS traceroute